Logo

 Merrilu's Ornament Display

-Each year, we our ornaments feature places in Indian River County near and dear to our hearts.
+Each year, our ornaments feature places, people or events in Indian River County near and dear to our hearts.
 Many residents enjoy collecting and gifting these ornaments, eagerly await their arrival.
-This year we are happy to feature ‘Gardenfest!’.
-The brass ornament is adorned with our white trellis and colorful flowers.

 Get Notified When Ornament Arrives